vurentjie/kra-gdk-pixbuf/README.md

-(Note: Gnome 45 has replaced Eye of Gnome with a new image viewer and this module will not work for it.
+(Note: Gnome 45 in Ubuntu 24.04 has replaced Eye of Gnome with a new image viewer called Loupe.
+This module will not work for the newer viewer.
 I am working on supporting it separately.
 Will link back here once done.)

 # GDK pixbuf loader module for Krita documents